dmx-systems/dmx-documentation/docs/user.rst

 DMX comes with four default workspaces with the following sharing modes:

-* **DMX**: This workspace a public, it is the one that is displayed publicly when people come to the site.
+* **DMX**: This workspace is public.
+It is displayed publicly when people come to the site.
 * **Private Workspace**: This is the private workspace of the respective logged in user.
 Only this user can see and and edit their items as the workspace is private.
 * **Administration**: Only the admin or members can view and edit items in this workspace.
 Unprivileged user accounts do not have this entry in the menu.
 * **System**: The System workspace is readable by everyone who is logged in.
 It contains all user names that exist in this DMX installation.
 The user names are readable to all users.
 This is needed for sharing content with others as you will see below.